 4. On Which Devices are People Most Engaged with MY Content?

 Why does this matter?
-Knowing where your traffic comes from can help you design creative that converts even better.
+Knowing where your traffic comes from can help you make Pin designs that convert even better.

 5. Is My Instagram (or YouTube or Etsy) Content Performing on Pinterest?